-OIG staff participated in several activities within the Federal accountability community to include a Single Audit Roundtable, (which involves audit and accountability representatives from the non-Federal audit community, and Federal and State government communities).
-We also engaged in outreach activities to promote awareness of administrative requirements applicable to Federal grant awards.
+OIG staff participated in several activities within the Federal accountability community to include a Single Audit Roundtable, (which involves audit and accountability representatives from the non-Federal audit community, and representatives from Federal and State government communities) and a meeting of the Grant Fraud Working Group of the Financial Fraud Enforcement Task Force.
+We also engaged in outreach activities to promote awareness of the mission and responsibilities of the NEH-OIG and to promote compliance with administrative requirements applicable to Federal grant awards.